-If you had ever bought a whole life insurance, children education endowment or retirement income plan, chances are, you own a participating policy.
+If you had ever bought a whole life insurance, children’s education endowment, or retirement income plan, chances are, you own a participating policy.
 A participating (par) insurance policy provides guaranteed and non-guaranteed benefits.
-It allows you to share in the profit of the par fund which come in the form of bonuses or cash dividends.
+It allows you to share in the profit of the par fund which comes in the form of bonuses or cash dividends.

 But do you know how they work, especially if you are paying hundreds of dollars per month in premiums?